 "We actually saw a video about how there aren't many girls in engineering.
 So it's like, 'Ugh, we should do it.
 It's really important.'"

-Self-dubbed the "EPA Chica Squad," three Eastside Prep sophomores Vanessa, Ashley Davis and Margarita Tenisi and one Sequoia High School freshman, Rosie Valencia, competed in the Technovation Challenge this year.
+Self-dubbed the "EPA Chica Squad," three Eastside Prep sophomores -- Vanessa, Ashley Davis and Margarita Tenisi -- and one Sequoia High School freshman, Rosie Valencia, competed in Technovation this year.

 They created an Android app called "Tag It!" that allows users to take a picture of graffiti, vandalism or trash in their neighborhood, tag its location and create an event to get it cleaned up.

 The girls competed in the third and largest Technovation Challenge competition against 114 applicants from Mountain View High School and Castilleja School in Palo Alto as well as China, Yemen, Jordan, Brazil, Indonesia, India, Nigeria, Ukraine and the United Kingdom.
 They placed in the top 20 worldwide and in the top five out of 36 entries in the San Francisco region.

 The four girls created their app in 12 weeks, working on two borrowed laptops for just four hours each week at Bayshore Christian Ministries in East Palo Alto.
 They were guided by two tech professionals: Selina Martinez, a Bayshore volunteer who used to work at a Facebook apps startup, and Sarah Clatterbuck, a LinkedIn web developer.